fruit-bat/pico-zxspectrum/README.md

 ## Updates

+03/06/23 - Don't freeze on startup if no SD card is present.
+Release v0.33

 29/04/23 - Added new target for Bobricious PICOZX LCD + general release v0.32
 * PICOZX with LCD can now use either the LCD or VGA output
 * Volume control (for target where it makes sense)